 • The entry-level Occupational Therapy Doctoral (OTD) degree program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
 The program must have a pre-accreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure

 State requirements for licensure are subject to change.
-Individual states may have additional requirements, including requirements for successful completion of graduate medical education (i.e., residency training) for for some doctoral programs.
+Individual states may have additional requirements, including requirements for successful completion of graduate medical education (i.e., residency training) for some doctoral programs.
 The University cannot provide verification of an individual's ability to meet licensure requirements unrelated to its educational programming.
 Such individual determinations are made by state licensing boards and are fact specific determinations.
 Applicants and students are encouraged to review licensure requirements - including non-educational requirements such as certification, work experience, background checks, etc. - for the states in which they intend to seek licensure.
 Links to program specific licensure information can be accessed on the University website.